Mid-South Conference: History

 In April 2018, Thomas More University (then Thomas More College), which had been an NAIA member before moving to NCAA Division III in 1990, announced that it had been formally invited to rejoin the NAIA in the 2019–20 academic year as a member of the Mid-South Conference.
 The school, while acknowledging that it was considering this move, denied published reports that it had accepted the invitation.
 Thomas More eventually confirmed in July that it would join the Mid-South in 2019.

 In 2020, Bethel University became a Mid-South full member, brought track and field back to the MSC, and transferred all sports other than football and archery to the conference (prior to that, Bethel was an associate member of the MSC for football and archery only); additionally, Freed–Hardeman and UT Southern, then known as Martin Methodist College, also joined Mid-South.

 In December 2020, Life University also announced its departure from the MSC for the Southern States Athletic Conference for the 2022–23 academic year.

 Most recently, Thomas More announced in August 2021 that it would return to the NCAA, but this time in Division II as a member of the Great Midwest Athletic Conference (G-MAC).
 It joined the G-MAC as a provisional member in July 2022, but continued as an NAIA member and in the Mid-South through 2022–23, after which it started G-MAC competition.
 Later, the Sun Conference announced on December 22, 2021, that it would reinstate football starting with the 2022 season.
 Then in July 2022, the Appalachian Athletic Conference announced it would add football as a sponsored sport.

+On March 26, 2026, Faulkner left the Mid-South as an affiliate member for football to become an NAIA independent for the 2026 fall season.